Church bell: History

-Before the introduction of church bells into the Christian Church, different methods were used to call the worshippers: playing trumpets, hitting wooden planks, shouting, or using a courier.
+Before the introduction of church bells into the Christian Church, different methods were used to call the worshippers: playing trumpets, hitting semantrons (wooden planks), shouting, or using a courier.
 In AD 604, Pope Sabinian officially sanctioned the usage of bells.
 These tintinnabula were made from forged metal and did not have large dimensions.
 Larger bells were made at the end of the 7th and during the 8th century by casting metal originating from Campania.
 The bells consequently took the name of campana and nola from the eponymous city in the region.
-This would explain the apparently erroneous attribution of the origin of church bells to Paulinus of Nola in AD 400.
-By the early Middle Ages, church bells became common in Europe.
-They were first common in northern Europe, reflecting Celtic influence, especially that of Irish missionaries.
+This would explain the attribution of the origin of church bells to Paulinus of Nola in AD 400.
+By the early Middle Ages, church bells became common in Europe, rung singly (cymbalum) or in tuned sets (cymbalum).

+They were first common in northern Europe, quadrangular sheet-metal bells, reflecting Celtic influence, especially that of Irish missionaries.
 Before the use of church bells, Greek monasteries would ring a flat metal plate (see semantron) to announce services.
 The signa and campanae used to announce services before Irish influence may have been flat plates like the semantron rather than bells.
 The oldest surviving circle of bells in Great Britain is housed in St Lawrence Church, Ipswich.

+As bells became more numerous, they were hung in sets called cymbala (related to both chimes and cymbals) and played with a hammer.
+Images "usually show from four and eight bells", but also as many as 15.